VISIT OUR ART STORE ▶

 Step 2: Diluting the Grey Mix for Petals

-Now that I have my grey mix, I test how it looks when diluted with water.
-This lighter grey feels just right for painting delicate white daisy petals.
+With the grey mixture ready, the artist tests how it looks when diluted with water.
+This lighter grey gives the perfect tone for soft daisy petals.

 Dilute the grey mix